HenryR88/pizza_time/README.md

 # pizza_time
-A game to help me while trying to be on a diet :)
+A quick game programmed in Python using pygame package to play in spare time and stop junk food.
+The scoring system reminds me of calories consumed with each pizza slice.
+When I have free time, will work to improve game's features.
+Would be good to get ideas on how to diversify images for food and add new features to game.